-Cheques must be signed by any 2 of the following:
+Cheques must be signed and electronic fund transfers must be authorised by any two of the following:

 - The Chairman;

 - The Secretary;

 - The Treasurer;

 - Another Church Council member authorised by the Church Council for that purpose.

 Cheques, other than cheques for wages, allowances, or petty cash recoupment, must be crossed 'not negotiable'.